 - Research analysis: 23 Research Executive Briefs written by leading scientists at prominent research labs

-These are 10 Predictions, based on the market report, on How Digital Platforms can Transform Brain Health by the end of 2013:
+These are 10 Predictions, based on the market report, on How Digital Platforms can Transform Brain Fitness and Cognitive Assessments:

 - More than one million adults in North America alone will take a self-administered annual brain health check-up via their iPad or Android tablet.